skbkontur/Selone/README.md

 So, using `SearchElement` method you can pre-declare and initialize all necessary controls in one place

 ### Automatic search of reattached element
-You cann't work with reattached element which was found using `FindElement` method.
-If element wad detached from DOM and then attached it becomes another element and you will get `StaleElementReferenceException` interacting with it.
+You can't work with reattached element which was found using `FindElement` method.
+If element was detached from DOM and then attached it becomes another element and you will get `StaleElementReferenceException` interacting with it.
 ```csharp
 var element = searchContext.FindElement(By.Id("disappearing-element"));
 searchContext.FindElement(By.Id("remove-from-dom-button")).Click();